Cedar Rapids, Iowa: Transportation

 Cedar Rapids is served by Cedar Rapids Transit, consisting of an extensive bus system and taxi service.
 Cedar Rapids Transit operates scheduled bus service throughout the city and to Marion and Hiawatha.
+The 380 Express provides commuter bus service from Cedar Rapids to Coralville and Iowa City.

 A series of enclosed pedestrian skywalks connect several downtown buildings.

-The city is also served by The Eastern Iowa Airport (formerly known as the Cedar Rapids Airport), a regional airport that connects with other regional and international airports.
+The city is also served by the Eastern Iowa Airport (formerly known as the Cedar Rapids Airport), a regional airport that connects with other regional and international airports.
 Cedar Rapids Transit and private bus lines also connect at the airport.

-Interstate 380, part of the Avenue of the Saints, runs north–south through Cedar Rapids.
-U.S. Highways 30, 151, and 218 and Iowa Highway 13 and Iowa Highway 100 also serve the city.
+I-380, part of the Avenue of the Saints, runs north–south through Cedar Rapids.
+U.S. Highways 30, 151, and 218 and Iowa 13 and Iowa 100 also serve the city.

 Cedar Rapids is served by four major railroads.
 They are the Union Pacific, the Cedar Rapids and Iowa City Railway (Crandic), the Canadian National, and the Iowa Northern Railway Company [IANR].
 The Iowa Northern Railway has its headquarters in the historic Paramount Theater Building.
 The Crandic and the Iowa Interstate Railroad also are headquartered in Cedar Rapids.
 The Iowa Interstate reaches the city via the Crandic tracks, running a daily train from Iowa City, Iowa to Cedar Rapids.
 Until the 1960s the city had been a major hub for passenger trains.
 Union Station and Milwaukee Depot served the city, with trains originating in all directions from major cities of the West and the Midwest.
 Passenger service by the Milwaukee Road continued to neighboring Marion until 1971.

 Cedar Rapids is linked to other Midwestern cities by the Burlington Trailways bus hub at the Eastern Iowa Airport.